Credit Card Agreement Regulated By The Consumer Credit Act 1974

 11.14 You cannot cancel a Transaction once you have authorised the merchant to use your Card for a Purchase Transaction or asked us to make a Cash Transaction or a Balance Transfer Transaction.

-11.15 Where you give your Card details for a Transaction to be made on a future date (for example, where you set up a regular bill payment from your Card) and you want to cancel that Transaction you must tell the third party you agreed to make the Transaction with or us no later than the working day before the payment is due to be taken and, if you tell the third party, provide us with a copy of your cancellation of that Transaction.
+11.15 Where you give your Card details for a Transaction to be made on a future date (for example, where you set up a regular bill payment from your Card) and you want to cancel that Transaction you must tell the third party you agreed to make the Transaction with or us no later than the working day before the payment is due to be taken.
 You may be able to cancel Transactions after the times set out in paragraph 11.14 and this paragraph but you will have to contact us and, for Purchase Transactions, the merchant.